alexmassicott/AM_Api/README.md

 ## Express Api for my portfolio site

-The stack I used for this is DynamoDB Express Node and ReactJS
+The stack I used for this is MongoDB Express Node and ReactJS

 Docs for the API coming soon